Stellar

 angular momentum of the Sun equals 1.6∙1041J∙s.
 [2]

-The orbital angular momentum of the inner planets
+The orbital angular momentum of inner planets of

 magnitude less than hs/4π.
 At the same time, for the giant